gallenc/letsencrypt-docker-compose/README.md

 When your server re-starts, you presently have to manually re-start the docker compose applications.
 This is not desirable in production.
 Instead, we create a simple systemd script to start up docker-compose when the system starts.

+(for more info on systemd see a simple systemd service tutorial here [creating a linux service with systemd](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6))

 The example is based on the simple example here: [docker compose with systemd](https://blog.entek.org.uk/notes/2021/09/30/docker-compose-with-systemd.html)

 This systemd file goes in /etc/systemd/system/docker-compose@.service:

 ```
 [Unit]
 Description=%i service with docker compose